crazyhottommy/ChIP-seq-analysis/part2_Preparing-ChIP-seq-count-table.md

 Make sure the header for each bam file is identical, otherwise an error saying "Can not open bam file" will show up.
 See [here](https://groups.google.com/forum/#!msg/bedtools-discuss/_LNuoRWHn50/14MaqyzyzXsJ) and [here](https://github.com/arq5x/bedtools2/issues/52).
-For bam files downloaded from USCS, some header contains chrY in the header, some do not, and the order of chrX, chrY, chrM may be different.
+For bam files downloaded from UCSC, some header contains chrY in the header, some do not, and the order of chrX, chrY, chrM may be different.

 change bam header:
 `samtools view -H ../../data/wgEncodeSydhHistonePanc1H3k27acUcdAlnRep1.bam > bam_header.txt`